Best Things to Do in Kuala Lumpur in 3 Days

 Tips for Solo Female Travelers in Kuala Lumpur

-Security for female travelers in Kuala Lumpur
+Security for a female traveler in Kuala Lumpur

-Kuala Lumpur is quite safe though you need to watch your valuables – I had my designer bad with me but there was no time someone tried to grab it.
-However, there was a girl in my hostel who told me she was robbed – so watch your surroundings, be aware and use your common sense in Kuala Lumpur.
+Kuala Lumpur is quite safe though you need to watch your valuables – I had my designer bad with me, but there was no time someone tried to grab it.
+However, there was a girl in my hostel who told me she was robbed.
+So watch your surroundings, be aware and use your common sense in Kuala Lumpur.

 What to wear in Kuala Lumpur as a woman

 Though Malaysia is an Islamic country, it is comparably moderate to dress in shorts, short sleeves, etc. You will see fully covered females (mostly tourists from the Gulf Region) and many females dressed in western style.
 There might be some places where a scarf for your shoulders might be appropriate, but you do not have to worry too much about your clothes (but keep in mind, after all, it is still an Islamic country).

 My party times are long gone.
 However, I went to a few clubs with my (male) cousin and did not notice a huge difference to clubs in Europe.
 People are not totally drunk, and though alcohol is not forbidden, it is quite expensive.
 You can wear dresses, shorts, and jeans for clubbing and will not be looked at strangely if you party as a female in Kuala Lumpur.